 - King Mackerel – 20 lbs. minimum weight

-For each declared day the scales are open, each boat will be allowed to bring to the scales a maximum of 3 yellowfin tuna, 3 blackfin tuna, 3 wahoo, 3 king mackerel and 1 swordfish.
+Fish can only be weighed on a declared day and the weights can be recorded to the tenth of a pound.
 No electric reels permitted for trolling any hooked bait or lure.
 Electric reels may be used for hookless teasers.
 Wire Lines are allowed.
 The tournament committee reserves the right to reject any fish entry because of poor condition or one that does not meet the eligible requirements set by this tournament.
 No mutilated fish will be weighed.
 The condition of the fish will be left to the scrutiny of the tournament director and committee.
 THEIR DECISION IS FINAL.

 All Tournament Awards are based on 75 registered tournament teams.
 Payouts are subject to change depending on the number of entries.

 Awards for Heaviest Fish will be presented to the team for fish caught in the following categories: